KABC-TV: News programming

-In the highly competitive Los Angeles media market, Eyewitness News has long engaged in several initiatives to connect with local viewers, and is quite beloved in Southern California for its "neighborhood news" approach.
-One such early effort was to actually originate a local newscast from a typical Southern California suburban family home.
+In the highly competitive Los Angeles media market, Eyewitness News has long engaged in several initiatives to connect with local viewers and is quite beloved in Southern California for its "neighborhood news" approach.
+One such early effort was to originate a local newscast from a typical Southern California suburban family home.
 In the spring of 1972, a contest was held, asking the public to write letters telling KABC why an edition of the newscast should be produced at their home.
 The winner was Joseph Jensen from Sepulveda (now known as North Hills), and on June 13, the 11 p.m. edition of Eyewitness News originated live from the Jensen family dining room, with anchormen John Schubeck and Joseph Benti seated at the Jensen dinner table, reading the latest headlines.
-The Jensen family surrounded the newsmen, dressed in their "Sunday best."
+The Jensen family surrounded the journalists, dressed in their "Sunday best".
 Camera equipment, lights, microphones and a remote broadcast truck (similar to the ones used at sporting events), to connect the house to the ABC Television Center, were employed to help with the broadcast.

 During the 1970s and 1980s, the station's newscasts often included spirited miniature debates and commentaries reflecting various political viewpoints.
 Several notable politicians and political pundits appeared on these segments, including Proposition 13 backer Howard Jarvis, former U.S. Representative and Senator John Tunney, Bruce Herschensohn, Bill Press and Baxter Ward.
 In addition, KABC-TV aired brief editorials from the station's general manager, most notably John Severino, who served throughout the 1980s.
 This practice was discontinued in 1990.